fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 You may wonder when to use class inheritance vs mixins.
 Here are a couple of things to consider when evaluating these choices.
 - You can only subclass (class inheritance) from __one__ class, whereas you can mix in as many modules (interface inheritance) as you'd like.
 - If there's an "is-a" relationship, class inheritance is usually the correct choice.
 If there's a "has-a" relationship, interface inheritance is generally a better choice.
 For example, a dog "is an" animal and it "has an" ability to swim.
-- You __cannot instantiate modules__ (i.e., no object can be created from a module).
+- You __cannot instantiate objects from modules__.
 Modules are used only for namespacing and grouping common methods together.

 ### Method Lookup Path
 Recall the method lookup path is the order in which classes are inspected when you call a method.